 Open Issues and Questions

+Seeking feedback: Are there systems/applications in existence today where the primary duty of that system is to manage care teams by creating, updating care teams including identifying specific individuals that are fulfilling care team roles?

 How does XDW Care Planning workflow relate to DCP?
 Is there interest in developing XDW Care Planning constructs?

 Is an ATNA Grouping required?
 If so, how does that impact potential mobile uses of this profile?